mali-tian/webpack-shimming-demo/README.md

-# Demo of webpack shimming
+# Demo of webpack polyfills

-Including the Shimming Globals, Granular Shimming, Global Exports and Polyfill.
+Some old version browsers not very good at supporting HTML5 implementation, need polyfills to resolve this problem.

-Taking the `lodash` as the third party example.
+Use the `whatwg-fetch` polyfill as example.

 #### Build by webpack
 1. run `npm run build`